Hiring is top-of-mind for us right now.

 But we weren’t quick enough at addressing the bottleneck, which led to at least one candidate having an unpleasant experience while interviewing with us.

 This became painfully clear to us when this individual wrote a Glassdoor review in which they shared their negative experience—they shared that we were too slow responding to them, and it took us a long time to let them know that their profile didn’t match our requirements.

 To this person, we’d simply like to say we’re sorry.
 We made a mistake.
 We appreciate their sharing how we failed, and we’re doing everything we can to make sure this doesn’t happen again.
 Our focus going forward will be on structuring our People Ops department so that we document information better and are able to reply to people in a timely manner.

 As usual, the month of January was full of fun and excitement, with local meetups, work anniversaries, celebrations, and new team additions.

-We opened a new office in Srinagar, India!
+We opened a new co-working space in Srinagar, India for employees.
+(Optional only.)

 We’re excited about our upcoming annual retreat in Goa.